ucsd-dsc-arts/dsc160-final-dsc160_final_group8/README.md

 (10 points)

-For the project proposal, please write a short abstract addressing the questions below.
-You need to replace the entire contents of this section with one to two paragraphs addressing the following:

-- What is your concept for a generative art project?
-- What methods/networks/techniques will you employ (include links to technical precedents/code bases)
-- What training data (if any) will you use for your project?
-- What kind of results do you hope that your system will produce?
-- How will you present your result/what form will your output take?
-- What if any challenges to you think may arise as you are working with this?
-- How are you expanding on topics we have covered in class?
-- Why is it interesting? (personally, culturally, politically, other)
-- List three papers / art projects that are references for this work.

-Every president in the US history has their own distinct ideology and personality, evident from and propagated through their rhetorics and styles in their presidential speeches.
-The concepts for our generative art project are 1) experiment with fusing various narratives of presidents into making one coherent but relatively contextless speech  2) explore what happens when we force a narrative of a previous president into a distinct context of contemporary social-political matters 3) analyze what constitutes as the essence of the characteristics of a president's speech.
-To realize concept 1 we created a joint speech where we started off with a generic and contextless prefix, and then input into every model, ordered by their corresponding presidents chronologically, the joined output of the previous model.
+Every president in the US history has their own distinct ideology and personality, evident from and propagated through their rhetoric and styles in their presidential speeches.
+The concepts for our generative art project are 1) to experiment with fusing various narratives of presidents into making one coherent but relatively contextless speech, 2) to explore what happens when we force a narrative of a previous president into a distinct context of contemporary social-political matters, and 3) analyze what constitutes as the essence of the characteristics of a president's speech.
+To realize concept 1 we created a joint speech where we started off with a generic and contextless prefix, and then input into every model successively, ordered by their corresponding presidents chronologically, the joined output of the previous model.
 To realize concept 2 we aim to let multiple previous presidents finish a speech started by Donald Trump.
-For concept 3 - we are focusing our experiment on Trump alone - we decided to gradually increase the temperature of a generated text under a fixed prompt of what Trump once said and see what is the last to be lost before the text devolves into non-sensical gibberish.
+For concept 3 - focusing our experiment on Trump alone - we decided to gradually increase the temperature of a generated text under a fixed prompt of what Trump once said and see what is the last to be lost before the text devolves into non-sensical gibberish.
 We plan on using OpenAI's GPT-2 text models in order to generate our text.
 We will be training different models for a few select presidents who we consider to stand out in terms of their speech.
 For our training data, we will use data from presidential speeches.
 We will train 124M models, which are named to represent the number of parameters used in the model, on speeches given by selected preisdents, training a model to each president.
 From here, we will use the GPT-2 model along with inputted prefixes such as phrases, sentences, or paragraphs in order to see how each president would complete a certain speech based on its intro.
 We hope that our system will produce speeches that, from inputted keywords, produce speeches that can mimic diplomatic and political language while being based around the keywords.
 We hope to be able to compare how different presidents will produce speeches and each of the models will be able to embody the speech style of a certain president.
 Our output will be presented by the model in text form, and we hope to present some examples in a creative manner such as spoken form.

 Some challenges we believe may be faced can be thematic issues in produced speeches, which we believe may come up due to models potentially not understanding the meanings of the words it is putting into its output.
 Also, broad and non-specific keywords may produce speeches that might not have any direction.
 We will be expanding upon concepts covered in the class such as generative art text, as seen in Lecture 9, utilizing generative systems.
 We find this interesting culturally, and politically, since it reflects trends in presidents' political speech over time and between varying kinds of administration.
 It will be interesting to see how different keywords yield different word choices used in the outputs and whether certain keyword inputs relate to certain time periods and therefore certain language choices.
 It will also be interesting politically to see the word choices of heads of states and to see what sorts of language are common amongst all the different speeches within the dataset.